 Classes: Beginning classes include parent-involvement (up to age three) and either focuses on balance and coordination or music and fantasy with dance.
 Older children start classes to learn the basics of ballet and jazz.
 Pre-ballet, pre-tap and pre-hip hop classes also available, beginning at age four.

-Attire: Varies, based on class.
+Pricing: Varies, based on class

 Portland Metro Arts

 Portland Metro Arts is home to dance, theatre, music, and visual arts programs.
 They focus on helping dancers discover their favorite form of self expression through supportive, quality classes and an emphasis on always being a kid at heart.
 Their dance program breaks down by the school year and the summer season with performances peppered in.